The Heroin Epidemic

 Prescription Painkillers: Stepping Stones To Heroin

-Heroin is cheap, especially when compared to the cost of prescription Painkillers.
-Heroin produces the same results as Painkillers, making the transition easy for many prescription Painkiller addicts.
-Some of the effects include:
+Heroin is cheap, especially when compared to the cost of prescription painkillers.
+Heroin produces the same results as painkillers, making the transition easy for many who use or misuse prescription painkillers.
+Some of the effects of this misuse include:

 • A sense of euphoria